 Yes.
-New Hampshire's Department of Health and Human Services has provided information about COVID-19 in a variety of languages on their dedicated website for COVID-19.
+New Hampshire's Department of Health and Human Services has provided information about COVID-19 in a variety of languages on their COVID-19 Frequently Asked Questions page.
 Notices focused on monitoring your health and guidelines for self-observation are available in Arabic, English, French, Kinyarwanda, Portuguese, Spanish, Swahili, and Vietnamese.

 The "Stop the Spread of Germs" poster is available in Arabic, Burmese, Chinese, Dari, Farsi, French, Pashto, Portuguese, Russian, Spanish, Swahili, Tigrinya, and Ukrainian.
 Please reference the "Posters" section of the following page to download the appropriate language.

 The State of Massachusetts has also provided printable fact sheets in many different languages.

 Print resources are also available in multiple languages from the CDC's Coronavirus Disease 2019 (COVID-19) Print Resources web page.